Confessions of a Cholera Girl

 (3:55 – 4:11)

-And that is how the Waffle House got like their Waffle House Index is that they plan with the risk management how to prepare for storms coming in.
+And that’s how the Waffle House got like their Waffle House Index is that they plan with the risk management how to prepare for storms coming in.
 They train their workers to know how to continue working in these conditions.
 They have alternative menus to use in case they lose access to fresh water or access to the electricity.

 (4:12 – 4:25)